 \textbf{Likelihood from experience.} To estimate the likelihood $P(E\,|\,T)$, we first decompose the agent's experience $E$\,---\,a sequence of symbolic state transitions\,---\,into a sequence of discrete events $e_i$ (object movements, appearance or disappearance, rewards, and win/loss events).
 We assume that these local events are conditionally independent given the theory $T$, which lets us factorize the likelihood as $P(E\,|\,T) = \prod_{i=1}^n P(e_i\,|\,T)$.
 Because candidate world models are executable, we can estimate $P(e_i\,|\,T)$ through simulations.
 Specifically, we replay the agent's actions under $T$ by initializing the game engine to the agent's previous state and executing its chosen action.
 We then track the occurrence of each observed event $e_i$ across $20$ independent simulations, using their frequencies as empirical estimates of $P(e_i\,|\,T)$.

-\textbf{Likelihood from language.} Linguistic advice received from other agents serves as evidence for evaluating candidate theories $T$, modeled through \textit{Bayesian Theory-of-Mind} \citep{baker2011bayesian,ying2023inferring}.
+\textbf{Likelihood from language.} Linguistic advice received from other agents serves as evidence for evaluating candidate theories $T$, modeled through \textit{Bayesian Theory-of-Mind} \citep{baker2011bayesian}.
 We formalize $P(L\,|\,T)$ as the probability that a speaker, believing $T$ to be true, would produce the observed message $L$.
-To approximate this, we use a large language model (\texttt{LLaMA-3.1-70B}) as a probabilistic speaker model.
-Given a description of $T$, the LLM is prompted to generate advice for a future player, see prompt in Appendix~\ref{sec:prompts}.
-The likelihood $P(L\,|\,T)$ is then estimated as the LLM's probability of producing the exact message $L$: $P(L\,|\,T) \approx P_{\text{LM}}(L\,|\,\text{prompt}(T))$.
-This approximation lets us measure how well $T$ explains the speaker's linguistic behavior: \eg if $L$ contains the advice ``avoid yellow at all cost!'', then $P(L\,|\,T)$ will be higher if $T$ contains the rule ``yellow kills avatar,'' than if it does not.
+To approximate this, we use a language model (\texttt{LLaMA-3.1-70B}) as a probabilistic speaker model.
+Given a description of $T$, the LM is prompted to generate advice for a future player, see prompt in Appendix~\ref{sec:prompts}.
+The likelihood is then estimated as the LM's probability of producing the exact message $L$: $P(L\,|\,T) \approx P_{\text{LM}}(L\,|\,\text{prompt}(T))$.
+This approximation measures how well $T$ explains the speaker's linguistic behavior: \eg if $L$ contains the advice ``avoid yellow at all cost!'', then $P(L\,|\,T)$ will be higher if $T$ contains the rule ``yellow kills avatar,'' than if it does not.

 Although $P_{\text{LM}}(L\,|\,\text{prompt}(T))$ is not an accurate model of human speakers, our inference procedure relies only on relative likelihoods across theories.
 What matters for the posterior is the pattern of likelihood differences between candidate theories, not the absolute scale.
 This use of approximate generative models is common in Bayesian cognitive modeling, where the goal is to capture how linguistic evidence shifts beliefs across hypotheses rather than to recover exact speaker probabilities.